Top

 • The final option, which is undefined, leaves room for any other physical custodial arrangement that the family court deems appropriate.

-Every custody case is unique, however, these are generally the steps to take to file for custody in New Jersey:
+Every custody situation is unique, however, these are generally the steps to take to file for custody in New Jersey:

 1. You will need to familiarize yourself with NJ's custody laws and the different types of custody.